openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following is a non-normative example of an authorization details object with Credential Format `vc+sd-jwt`.

 <{{examples/authorization_details_sd_jwt_vc.json}}

-### Credential Request

-The following additional parameters are defined for Credential Requests and this Credential Format.

-* `vct`: REQUIRED when the `format` parameter is present in the Credential Request.
-It MUST NOT be used otherwise.
-It is a string as defined in (#server-metadata-sd-jwt-vc).
-This claim contains the type value of the Credential that the Wallet requests the Credential Issuer to issue.

-The following is a non-normative example of a Credential Request with Credential Format `vc+sd-jwt`.

-<{{examples/credential_request_sd_jwt_vc.json}}

 ### Credential Response {#credential-response-jwt-vc-json}